|Las Fallas Festival Flag Bearer|

 |Caricatures during the Las Fallas Festival|

-To this day this day that tradition is kept alive.
+To this day that tradition is kept alive.
 In modern times the Ninots could be of anything from fairy-tale characters to Barack Obama.

 |Fire crackers to be set off at the end of the festival|